SOUTH CAROLINA DOMESTIC VIOLENCE LAWYER

 Confidential, straightforward guidance on next steps.

-Most DV investigations begin with a call for service, 911 call, or neighbor complaint.
+Most DV investigations begin with a call for service, 911 call, or neighbor complaint, and a South Carolina domestic violence lawyer should review that first response carefully because early assumptions often shape the rest of the case.
 Officers respond based on available information, which may be incomplete, emotionally charged, or inconsistent.
 Officers regularly charge domestic violence without getting the complete story or speaking with both parties.
 Prosecutors often take initial police narratives as a starting point.
 We review what was actually reported, what was observed, and what investigative steps were skipped.

 Statements from the alleged victim, witnesses, and you are among the State’s strongest evidence.
 We examine how and when these statements were made, recorded, and evaluated, especially if pressure, misunderstanding, or emotional stress played a role and whether later accounts shifted.